openethereum/openethereum.github.io/Tutorial-Part-5.md

 To create a new transaction in Parity, we require only a single new API: the `parity.bonds.post` function.
 The function returns a type of `Bond`.
 Constructing it creates a new transaction for the user to approve and which can be pushed out on to the network.
 The value to which the Bond evaluates reflects the ongoing status of the transaction as it moves through the process of getting finalised.
 It is always an object with a single key/value.
 It can be:

+- `{"estimating": null}` The amount of gas required for this transaction to execute is being determined.
+- `{"estimated": value}` The amount of gas required for this transaction to execute has been determined as `value`; the user is about to be asked.
 - `{"requested": id}` The user has been asked for approval of the transaction; `id` is the (numeric) identity of the request.
 - `{"signed": hash}` The user has approved the transaction and the transaction has been signed to form a final transaction hash of `hash`.
 It is now ready to be sent to the network for inclusion in a new block.
 - `{"confirmed": receipt}` The transaction has been confirmed into a block.
 The receipt of the transaction is provided as `receipt`, giving information concerning its operation, including any logs.